Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Results

 \section{Results}

-The quantum simulation is performed on a desktop workstation with $16$ cores, using opensource packages QuSpin~\cite{quspin} and projectQ~\cite{Steiger2018projectqopensource}.
-We perform the simulation of the LCDA for the lowest-lying zero-charge hadron in the 1-flavor NJL model with $N=14$ qubits, and different values of the coupling constant $g$ and hadron mass $m_h$.
-In particular, we choose the phase of the hadronic state $|h\rangle$ such that $\phi_h(x)$ is a real function.
+{The classical simulation of the quantum algorithm is performed on a desktop workstation with $16$ cores, using opensource packages QuSpin~\cite{quspin} and projectQ~\cite{Steiger2018projectqopensource}.
+We perform the simulation of the LCDA for the lowest-lying scalar meson in the (1+1)D 1-flavor NJL model with $N=14$ qubits and different values of the bare coupling constant $g$ and hadron mass $m_h$.
+In practice, we first choose the values of the two free dimensionless parameters $m_qa$ and $g$, then from which we can determine the hadron state $\ket{h}$, its mass $m_h$ in units of $a^{-1}$, as well as its LCDA.
+The values of $m_qa$ and $g$ are chosen in such a way that the condition $\frac{2\pi}{Na}<m_h<\frac{\pi}{a}$ is satisfied, so that the lattice size is bigger than the hadron size and the lattice spacing is smaller than the hadron size.
+We choose the phase of the hadronic state $|h\rangle$ such that $\phi_h(x)$ is a real function.

-We show in Figs.~\ref{fg:ReD} and~\ref{fg:ImD} the results for the real part and imaginary part of the LCDA in position space $\tilde\phi_h(z)$, respectively, with fixed value of $m_h=1.5a^{-1}$.
+We show in Figs.~\ref{fg:ReD} and~\ref{fg:ImD} the results for the real part and imaginary part of the LCDA in position space $\tilde\phi_h(z)$, respectively, with fixed value of $m_h=1.5a^{-1}$ and different values of $g$.
 We also show as dotted lines the inverse Fourier transform of the asymptotic form of $\phi_h(x)$ in QCD, namely $\phi_{\rm asymp}(x)=6x(1-x)$~\cite{Lepage:1980fj}.
-One notices that, as expected, the result from quantum computing converges to the asymptotic LCDA as $g\to 0$, which mimics the behavior of asymptotic freedom of LCDA.
+One notices that, as expected, the result from the quantum algorithm converges to the asymptotic LCDA as $g\to 0$, which mimics the asymptotic behavior of LCDAs in QCD.